translaster/zabbix-book/readme.md

 including the publication of a physical book.
 - Before contributing, all contributors must sign a non-disclosure agreement (NDA) to ensure proper handling of the content and rights.
+- Profits will be used by the foundation to cover working expenses and to sponsor other to be defined opensource projects.

 Your contributions are invaluable and will help make *The Zabbix Book* an even greater resource for the community!